vertica/VerticaPy/docs/source/user_guide_machine_learning_model_tracking.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_ml_model_tracking_list_models_2.html

-The model we just registered has a status of "under_review".
-The next step is to change the status of the model to "staging", which is meant for A/B testing the model.
+The model we just registered has a status of ``under_review``.
+The next step is to change the status of the model to ``staging``, which is meant for A/B testing the model.
 Assuming the model performs well, we will promote it to the "production" status.
 Please note that we should specify the right version of the registered model from the above table.

 .. ipython:: python
     :okwarning: